Stalking and Harassment Laws in Florida

 Since stalking and harassment can result in a restraining order, you may be facing serious limitations on where you can work, live, and travel.
 You may also face time behind bars and other consequences.
 A stalking and harassment lawyer at Mitkevicius Law, PLLC can help you avoid the harshest penalties and help you get the best possible outcome.

 Josef Mitkevicius is our lead attorney.
 He has more than 10 years of legal experience that he will use to fight for you to stay out of jail and keep your record clean.
-Contact us at 850-361-2142 to schedule your free consultation.
+Contact us at 850-361-2142 to schedule your free consultation with a Pensacola criminal lawyer today.